TheSmartDevs/SmartToolBot/README.md

 # SmartUtilFork 💥🌟

-**SmartUtilFork is a powerful Telegram bot built with Python Pyrofork And Telethon, designed to provide a wide range of utilities including credit card scraping, media downloading, AI-powered tools, and more.
+**SmartUtilFork is a powerful Telegram bot built with Python and pyrofork, designed to provide a wide range of utilities including credit card scraping, media downloading, AI-powered tools, and more.
 This bot leverages multiple APIs and services to deliver robust functionality for both casual and advanced users. ✨**

 ## Features 🌟